 Definitely, many of these examples represented by Aristotle are not compatible with modern physics especially when Aristotle argues that God wanted the Sun to be still, but He did not want to do so with the other celestial bodies2.
 However, these examples illustrated what Aristotle wanted to mean by the presence of 'the before' and 'the after' in Divine thoughts and acts of will.
 The acts of divine will themselves be classified according to numeration such as this event would be classified first, that one second and the other one third and so on, according to their importance priority or just as a sequence of events.
 In all these cases, we do also mean time.
 Philoponus did also refute the Aristotelian claim that time is eternal supported by the majority of physicists3.
 Ibn Sina stated in his book Mubahathat (Discussions), that they are some philosophers who claim that time has an existence as time as a whole is a set of times.
-Every time is created from the other, which is a delirium of the Mutakallimin (Muslim theologians) according to Ibn Sina1.
+Every time is accidental and its existence entails the existence of another time, which means that every time is created from the other, which is a delirium of the Mutakallimin (Muslim theologians) according to Ibn Sina1.

-1John Philoponus Philoponus against Aristotle on the Eternity of the World.
+1John Philoponus "Philoponus against Aristotle on the Eternity of the World.
 Book VI, trans.by Christian Wilberg, p.136.
-2 Ibid.

-3Aristotle , Physics, 8.1, 251b14-19
+3Aristotle, Physics, 8.1, 251b14-19